wp-plugins/google-analytics-opt-out/readme.txt

 3. This is the settings page

 == Changelog ==

+= 0.1.4 =
+* Solves the issue that the opt-out link does not appear when the UA-Code was entered manually.
+* Also fixes an issue that the tracking code could not be found due to some code changes of the Yoast Google Analytics for WordPress Plugin (Yoast_GA_Frontend class no longer extends Yoast_GA_Options)

 = 0.1.3 =
 * Made the plugin compatible with the latest version of the Google Analytics plugin by Yoast